 Monobenzone should not be compared to hydroquinone or any other skin lightening ingredient.
 This is because monobenzone is not a skin lightener.
 In fact, it is unlike any other skin lighteners out there.
 Because of what it can do, monobenzone is in a class of its own.
 I am not sure where the confusion between monobenzone and hydroquinone started, but perhaps it is because monobenzone is also referred to as ‘monobenzyl ether of hydroquinone’.

-Yes, it is true that monobenzone and hydroquinone are both ‘phenols’ and have similar chemical structures (see the table), but the effects they have on the skin are as different as night and day.
+Yes, it is true that monobenzone and hydroquinone are both ‘phenols’ and have similar chemical structures (see the table below), but the effects they have on the skin are as different as night and day.

 If you do not have the time to read this entire page, the table below will give a quick summary of the differences between the effects of monobenzone and hydroquinone on normal skin of people who do not have vitiligo.
 If you do have time, read on — it just might save your skin!